Virtual currency law in the United States: Regulatory authority

 The U.S. Congress has the power to regulate VCs as securities, through its power to coin money and prohibit private currencies, and through its constitutional power to regulate insterstate commerce.
 In a November 2014 decision, the Court upheld the power of regulators to prosecute a defendant who "designed, created and minted coins called 'Liberty Dollars,' coins 'in resemblance or in similitude' [or made to look like] of U.S. coins."
 Although the defendant did not pass the Liberty Dollars currency as a counterfeit, the currency were in close enough "resemblance of coins of the United States or of foreign countries" and consequently fell under the authority of 18 U.S.C.A. § 486.123 The Court has not decided if § 486 includes the power to prohibit VCs, but if a Court decides that the purpose and intent of VC resembles United States or foreign currency it may fall under § 486.

 The Stamp Payment Act of 1862 prohibits anyone from "mak[ing], issu[ing], circulat[ing], or pay[ing] out any note, check, memorandum, token, or other obligation for a less sum than $1, intended to circulate as money or to be received or used in lieu of lawful money of the United States".
 The Court has not decided if Congress has the power to prohibit VCs under this Act or any other existing regulation or statute.

+In July 2025, the U.S. enacted the Guiding and Establishing National Innovation for U.S. Stablecoins (GENIUS) Act, which establishes the first comprehensive federal framework for regulating payment stablecoins.
+The Act requires issuers to maintain one-to-one reserves of liquid assets, undergo regular audits, and comply with anti-money laundering and consumer protection rules.
+It also defines payment stablecoins distinctly from other digital assets and implements safeguards to protect consumer funds through bankruptcy priority provisions.